EvyLynne/EvyLynne/README.md

 - :clock3: HTML and front end work
 - :clock4: C++ and other languages
 - :alien: My unusual skills: I like working with people, working on teams, and documentation and diagrams.
 I can knit two garments at the same time on the same set of needles (double knitting).
 Because I love people and I love travel, travel is my new passion so I'm an Associate Travel Agent.
 Check me out: https://evelynlivant.truenorthvacations.com/
 - 🌱 I'm currently very happy in my job and mostly continuing to maintain and build my network of colleagues.
-In my spare time I'm working on the cross compiler for the MC6809 microprocesser with my husband, a Principal Hardware Engineer.
+In my spare time I'm working on ingesting and analyzing Baseball stats using Sabermetrics.
 - 💞️ I’m looking to collaborate on PBI, programming in almost any language, Machine Learning or anything else that happens to come along.
 Reach out to me!
+- 🗺️⁀જ✈︎  I've developed a love of travel and I'm also an Associate Travel Agent.
+If you submit a Where2Next survey through my website, you're entered in a contest to win a free vacation. https://evelynlivant.truenorthvacations.com/Where2Next/
 - 📫 How to reach me: evelynlivant@gmail.com

 <!---